AkashPrakash1111/Norm-of-a-matrix/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 1. Get the input matrix using np.array()
-2. Find the 2-norm of the matrix using np.linalg.norm()
+2. Find the 1-norm of the matrix using np.linalg.norm()
-3. Print the norm of the matrix in two decimal places.
+3. Print the norm of the matrix.
 ## Program:
 ```
-# Register No:24008757
+# Register No: 24008757
-# Developed By:Akash Prakash
+# Developed By: Akash Prakash
 # 1-Norm of a Matrix
 import numpy as np
 arr=np.array(eval(input()))
 result=np.linalg.norm(arr,1)
 print(result)
 ```
+## Algorithm:
+1. Get the input matrix using np.array()
+2. Find the 2-norm of the matrix using np.linalg.norm()
+3. Print the norm of the matrix with two decimal point.

+## Program:
+```
 # 2-Norm of a Matrix
-```
-'''
-Program to find 2-norm of a matrix.
-Developed by: Akash Prakash
-RegisterNumber: 24008757
-'''
 import numpy as np
 arr=np.array(eval(input()))
 result=np.linalg.norm(arr,2)
 print(round(result,2))
 ```
+## Algorithm:
+1. Get the input matrix using np.array()
+2. Find the infinity norm of the matrix using np.linalg.norm()
+3. Print the norm of the matrix.

+## Program:
+```
 # Infinity Norm of a Matrix
-```
 import numpy as np
 arr=np.array(eval(input()))
 result=np.linalg.norm(arr,np.inf)
 print(result)
 ```
 ## Output:
 ### 1-Norm of a Matrix